The Fermionic integral on loop space and the Pfaffian line bundle: Atiyah's formula

 The {\em zeta function} of $\nabla_{\dot{\gamma}}$ is the function

-where the sum goes over all non-zero eigenvalues of $\nabla_{\dot{\gamma}}$.
-Note that the eigenvalues $\lambda$ are purely imaginary as $\nabla_{\dot{\gamma}}$ is skew-adjoint.
+where the sum goes over all non-zero eigenvalues of $\nabla_{\dot{\gamma}}$ (as an operator on the complexification $L^2(\T, \gamma^*TX)\otimes \C$).
+To define powers of complex numbers, we use a spectral cut at the negative real axis; the second equality in \eqref{ZetaOfNabla} then uses that the non-zero eigenvalues of $\nabla_{\dot{\gamma}}$ are purely imaginary and come in complex conjugate pairs since $\nabla_{\dot{\gamma}}$ is real, i.e., commutes with complex conjugation.
 The sum defines a holomorphic function for $\mathrm{Re}(s)>1$.
 This function has a meromorphic extension to all of $\C$, which is regular at zero.
 The (reduced) zeta determinant of $\nabla_{\dot{\gamma}}$ is then defined by

 motivated by the fact that the right hand side is formally the product of the non-zero eigenvalues, if one pretends for a moment that there are only finitely many eigenvalues.
 The zeta determinant itself is defined by